cecat/CeC-HA-Addons/addons/yamcam2/README.md

   sample_interval: 15           # Sampling interval (seconds) (default 15)
   sample_duration: 3            # Sound sample length (seconds) (default 3)
   top_k: 10                     # Number of top scoring classes to analyze (default 10)
-  report_k: 3                   # Number of top scoring groups or classes to report (default 3)
+  report_k: 3                   # Number of top scoring groups or classes to
+                                # report (default 3)
   reporting_threshold: 0.5      # Reporting threshold for sound class scores (default 0.4)
-  group_classes: true           # Default true, report by group rather than the original YAMNet classes
+  group_classes: true           # Default true, report by group rather than the
+                                # original YAMNet classes
-  aggregation_method: max       # Use max (default) or mean to pool scores across segments of a collected sample
+  aggregation_method: max       # Use max (default) or mean to pool scores across
+                                # segments of a collected sample
   log_level: DEBUG              # Default INFO.
 In order of decreasing verbosity:
                                 # DEBUG->INFO->WARNING->ERROR->CRITICAL
 mqtt:
   host: "x.x.x.x"               # Your MQTT server (commonly the IP addr of your HA server)
-  port: 1883                    # Default unless you specifically changed it in your broker
+  port: 1883                    # Default unless you changed it in your broker
   topic_prefix: "yamcam/sounds" # adjust to your taste
-  client_id: "yamcam"           # adjust to your taste
+  client_id: "yamcam"           # adjust to your taste (will be yamcam<n> with <n>
+                                # set to the version of Yamcam you are using (to avoid
+                                # confusing MQTT, and you)
   user: "mymqttusername"        # your mqtt username on your broker (e.g., Home Asst server)
   password: "mymqttpassword"    #         & password